-Q: What is the difference between a GED(R) and an Adult High School Diploma?
+Q: What is the difference between a High School Equivalency (HiSET or GED) and an Adult High School Diploma?

 A: A person earns a NH High School Equivalency Certificate by passing the HiSET exam.
 This includes passing 5 standardized, timed tests in writing skills (including an essay), math, science, social studies and language arts reading.
-An individual must pass all 5 sections of the test in order to earn a GED.
+An individual must pass all 5 sections of the test in order to earn the HiSET.

-Q: Which is more difficult to complete - a GED or an adult high school diploma?
+Q: Which is more difficult to complete - the HiSET or an adult high school diploma?

-How long does it take to get a GED or high school diploma?
+How long does it take to get a HiSET/GED or high school diploma?

 A: It depends on how strong the individual’s math, reading and writing skills are and how many credits have been earned in previous high school experience.

 Anyone 18 or over may schedule an appointment at Exeter Adult Education for a credit evaluation to explore which route would be the best for him or her to complete the high school experience.

 A: Yes, a new computer based test aligned to the Common Core Standards went into effect on January 1, 2014.
 In New Hampshire and many other states, the GED has been replaced by the HiSET, which allows for computer or paper based testing.

 Q: When can people enroll in an Exeter Adult Education class?